2023M6T4-Inteli/Projeto5/README.md

 ## 🎓 Referências

-Acrescentar as referências utilizadas no projeto
+Acrescentar as referências utilizadas no projeto.